moranje/alfred-workflow-todoist/README.md

 #### Project\*

 Add task to an existing project.
 If no project is selected the task will be added to your inbox.
-Use either the hashtag notation `#project` (preferred) or the comma-separated 3rd `{project}` argument.
-Project names are case insensitive and (for now) can't contain any whitespace characters.
+Use either the hashtag notation `#project` or if the project has spaces in it `#[in box]`.
+Project names are case insensitive.

 #### Labels\*